There are many things in my life that I enjoy, but would not be completely devastated if required to give them up. My dishwasher is not one of them.

 Call your water company and ask this question: How hard is my water?
 They will give you a rating in “grains,” as in 17 grains on the hardness scale.
 With that information, look in your owner manual to see how many tablespoons of detergent you need per load.
 Unless you use a pre-measured product, be sure to always measure carefully.

 The water needs to be at its hottest the moment that first burst of water enters the dishwasher.
 A blast of cold water may defeat the purpose of using high quality detergent.

 Do this: Before starting the machine, turn on the hot water in the sink.
 Let it run until the water it is coming out hot.
 Now turn off the faucet and start the dishwasher.

 Remember that Normal is only a setting on your dishwasher, not a personal affirmation.
 For an experiment, ditch Normal and try another setting, like Heavy (again, this is not personal) or Pots and Pans.
 Give those other settings a try.
 You’ll get a longer washing cycle and hotter water.
 Go for the gusto to see what happens.

 Keep it clean

 You need to clean and maintain the inside of your dishwasher.
 Monthly is good.
 Follow these simple steps with photos for how to remove the sprayer arm and clean out all of those little holes that can so easily become clogged.

-Next remove all of the rack and clean the inside of the machine.
+Next, remove all of the racks and clean the inside of the machine.
 Look for the filter cap.
 Remove and pull out all of the grunge and accumulation.
-Yes, it’s gross but if you start doing this regularly, it won’t have a change to get filled up.
+Yes, it’s gross but if you start doing this regularly, it won’t have a chance to get filled up.